gacetta/notes/csPrep.md

 We're declaring the constant with the label user1 and we're assigning it the evaluated result of new userCreator and passing in the arguments 'Rajeeb" and 5

 functions named with the first letter capitalized signals to use with `new` keyword.
-(Pascal Case)
+(PascalCase)

 ### classes
 ### arguments object _REVISIT SLIDE_